-Now it’s time to look closer at the moon and its structures, so you can identify some of the main features on its surface, such as craters and terrae.
+Now it’s time to look closer at the moon and its structures, learn to identify some of the key features on its surface, such as craters and terrae.
 In this module, you’ll also study the rotation and revolution of the moon and the effect of libration.

-There is an integral relationship between the Earth, moon, and sun and in this module, you’ll understand exactly what connects them, looking at how they affect each other with tides, precession and eclipses.
-You’ll also develop a range of mathematical skills, including the use of angular measures in degrees, and solving algebraic equations.
+There is an integral relationship between the Earth, moon, and sun and in this module, you’ll understand exactly what connects them, by observing how they affect each other with tides, precession and eclipses.
+You’ll also develop a range of mathematical skills, including the use of angular measures in degrees and solving algebraic equations.

-Here’s where you get to study the astronomical definitions and measurements of time, looking at the annual variation in the times of sunrise and sunset.
+Here’s where you get to study the astronomical definitions and measurements of time bylooking at the annual variation in the times of sunrise and sunset.
 You’ll be able to use data related to different time zones and understand the difference between synodic and sidereal time.
 Finally, you’ll study what causes solstices and equinoxes.

 There’s a certain way to observe planets, understanding the locations of planets in relation to the Earth, and a certain way to observe the sun safely, too.
 In this module, you’ll discover the different methods used to make solar system observations, noticing the motion of the sun as it follows an annual path called the ecliptic, amongst other solar occurrences.
 You’ll also be able to detect meteors and understand the cause of meteor showers.

 After studying this module, you’ll be able to observe astronomical phenomena (such as star clusters, galaxies, nebulae, planets and comets) with the naked eye.
 How?
-You’ll learn how to plan your observations to be at the best time and location, taking into account things like weather and light pollution.
-This module with then teach you how to use information from star charts, planispheres, and different apps to identify objects in the night sky.
+You’ll learn how to plan your observations taking into account weather and light pollution to be at the best time and location.
+This module will then teach you how to use information from star charts, planispheres, and different apps to identify objects in the night sky.

-As if going back in time, this module will teach you how early astronomers modelled the solar system.
-You’ll discover how ancient civilisations all around the world used solar and lunar observations for their agricultural, religious, time, and calendar systems, understanding how crucial astronomy was (and still is) to many aspects of life.
+As if going back in time, you’ll learnhow early astronomers modelled the solar system.
+‘Discover how ancient civilisations all around the world used solar and lunar observations for their agricultural, religious, time, and calendar systems, understanding how crucial astronomy was (and still is) in many aspects of life.

-Now, you’ll dive into the gravitational pull of the sun, learning about the motions that planets follow around the sun and how gravity plays a role in this.
-This will teach you about Kepler’s laws of planetary motion, alongside Newton’s law of universal gravitation.
+Dive into the gravitational pull of the sun, learning about the motions that planets and how gravity influences their journey around the sun.
+This unit will teach you about Kepler’s laws of planetary motion, alongside Newton’s law of universal gravitation.

-Understanding the major differences between the appearance of the moon’s near and far side, you’ll learn about its internal structure and different features.
-This will lead you to discover why there’s a constant drive to improve the accuracy, detail, and range of observations made about the moon.
+Come to understand the major difference between the appearance of the moon’s near and far sides whilst paying attention to the moon’s internal structure and distinct features.
+Discover why there’s a constant drive to improve the accuracy, detail and range of observations made about the moon.

 In this module, you’ll study the structure of the sun, learning about its energy production process and solar wind.
-Learning how to use sunspot data, you’ll be able to determine information about the sun’s rotation period and solar cycle.
-Then, we’ll teach you about the location and relative temperatures of the sun’s internal divisions, including its core and radiative zone.
+You’ll also learn how to use sunspot data, and ‘ to determine information about the sun’s rotation period and solar cycle.
+‘You’ll then explore the location and relative temperatures of the sun’s internal divisions, including its core and radiative zone.

 Here, you’ll discover the observations that provided a context for the invention of the telescope, the development of the space telescope, and probes to the outer reaches of our solar system.
 From here, we’ll teach you how to investigate the main bodies that make up the solar system, learning about their characteristics.
 This will provide a context for the manned exploration of the moon.

-It was the interaction of gravitational and tidal forces that led to the formation of our solar system.
-Understanding how this might have occurred, you will use this information to study exoplanets and consider the possibility of life existing elsewhere in the universe.
+It was the interaction of gravitation and tidal forces that led to the formation of our solar system.
+By using your understanding of how this might have occurred, you’ll use this information to study exoplanets and consider the possibility of life existing elsewhere in the universe.

-There is a certain way to observe stars, which you will become an expert at in this module, learning how to obtain information about them just from observing the light they emit.
-We’ll teach you why we observe stars in different parts of the electromagnetic spectrum and where telescopes are located to enable better observations to be made.
+Become an expert at observing stars in this module, learning how to obtain information about them just from observing the light they emit. ‘ You’ll learn why we observe stars in different parts of the electromagnetic spectrum and where telescopes are located to enable better observations to be made.

 Learning about the different types of stars, you’ll also discover how and why stars evolve, looking at their formation and how they end their life, depending on their size.
 You’ll develop a solid understanding of the principal stages and timescales of stellar evolution for different stars, including red giant stars, white dwarf stars, and supernovas.

-In this module you’ll get to study everything to do with the Milky Way and be able to recognise its appearance as seen from Earth.
+In this module, you’ll get to study everything about the Milky Way and be able to recognise its appearance as seen from Earth.
 This is where you get to explore our place in the universe, looking at different types of galaxies beyond our own.
 Then, you’ll get to grapple with the main theories for the evolution of galaxies.

-Finally, you’ll end this course by closely studying the evidence and explanations for the expanding of the universe, which supports both the big bang theory and the steady state theory.
+Finally, you’ll end this course by closely studying the evidence and explanations for the universe’s expansion, with reference to the big bang theory and the steady-state theory.
 You’ll also gain an understanding of redshift and Hubble’s law for distant galaxies, exploring dark matter and dark energy.
 Delving into the possible fate of the universe, you’ll understand that current models predict different evolutionary paths for the future.